TravelByRocket/TravelByRocket/README.md

-I am focused on writing iOS apps these days and my background is in Creative Technologies & Design and Aerospace Engineering.
-Here are some of my largest, most recent, and favorite projects:
+I am focused on being a product-focused iOS developer these days.
+My academic background is Creative Technologies & Design and Aerospace Engineering while I have professional experience as an engineer, teacher, communicator, and more.
+Below are some of my largest, most recent, and favorite projects.

 ## iOS Apps
 - [No Place to Go](https://github.com/TravelByRocket/no-place-to-go) -- My first paid app gig was for a socially distanced haunted house
-- [So Much Coffee](https://github.com/TravelByRocket/so-much-coffee) -- I first learned Swift+SwiftUI while creating this app as the subject of M.S. thesis project so that I could finally find and coffee shops the way I wanted
+- [So Much Coffee](https://github.com/TravelByRocket/so-much-coffee) -- I first learned Swift+SwiftUI while creating this app as the subject of M.S. thesis project so that I could finally find and enjoy coffee shops the way I wanted
 - [Point One K](https://github.com/TravelByRocket/point-one-k) -- I created this app while studying the Ultimate Portfolio App course from [Paul (IMO, "The King") Hudson](https://github.com/twostraws)
 - [Torn Assistant](https://github.com/TravelByRocket/torn-asst) -- An app to track and manage copious notifications related to the online crime game [Torn](https://www.torn.com/2544362)
 - Wild Camp -- Find the right USFS map at the right time for dispersed camping
-- Awesome Timer -- Keep track of all the time you did something awesome
+- Awesome Timer -- Keep track of all the times you did something awesome
 - Gravelmap -- Creating an iOS native version of [gravelmap.com](http://gravelmap.com)